loschorts/auth_workflow_rails/README.md

           * is_password?(password)
           * self.find_by_credentials(username, password)

+##  2. Handle the Session
+    1. In the User Model
     2. In the UsersController

-  2. Handle the Session Token
+    2. In the SessionController
-    1.